-151. As set forth above, Avalon's website solicited new traders with language implying that it was a safe haven for those wishing to engage in manipulative trading, notwithstanding regulatory risks, e.g., that Avalon would not "shut down anything we don't necessarily like" or kick out traders because "someone somewhere" does not like it; and that they had a compliance team that would defend and promote such trading.

-152. LSCI and Lek also knew or were extremely reckless in disregarding information that Avalon relied upon the Firm for compliance issues.

-153. Thus, LSCI and Lek knew or were extremely reckless in disregarding red flags that Avalon touted itself as a safe haven for manipulators and, at the same time, relied upon LSCI for compliance issues.
+- 151. As set forth above, Avalon's website solicited new traders with language implying that it was a safe haven for those wishing to engage in manipulative trading, notwithstanding regulatory risks, e.g., that Avalon would not "shut down anything we don't necessarily like" or kick out traders because "someone somewhere" doesn't like it; and that they had a compliance team that would defend and promote such trading. - 152.
+LSCI and Lek also knew or were extremely reckless in disregarding information that Avalon relied upon the Firm for compliance issues. - 153.
+Thus, LSCI and Lek knew or were extremely reckless in disregarding red flags that Avalon touted itself as a safe haven for manipulators and, at the same time, relied upon LSCI for compliance issues.

-LSCI and Lek Claim to Disagree with Regulators that Layering is Illegal a potential new customer in which the customer, "DT," informed Lek that they wanted to engage in "layering," i.e., stating explicitly that "we put hundres [sic] of orders to push the stock price and then cancel them" (emphasis added).
+LSCI and Lek Claim to Disagree with Regulators that Layering is Illegal

+LSCI and Lek knowingly or recklessly rejected the statements of regulators that layering was a form of illegal manipulation and appeared willing to permit such activity in accounts at LSCI.
+Between May 2012 and October 2012, Lek exchanged a series of emails with a potential new customer in which the customer, DT, informed Lek that they wanted to engage in "layering," i.e., stating explicitly that "we put hundres [sic] of orders to push the stock price and then cancel them" (emphasis added).
 In response, Lek stated he does not agree with regulators that such a strategy constituted illegal manipulation: "regulators have argued that your trading strategy 'layering' is manipulative and illegal.
 This is of concern to us, even though I do not agree with their position" (emphasis added).
-Lek continued to discuss the possibility of DT opening an account with LSCI and appeared to reject DT as a LSCI customer because the profits to be generated from DT's business were insufficient.21 LSCI's and Lek's disregard of regulators' warnings was, at a minimum, reckless.
+Lek continued to discuss the possibility of DT's opening an account with LSCI and appeared to reject DT as a LSCI customer because the profits to be generated from DT's business were insufficient.
+22 LSCI's and Lek's disregard of regulators' warnings was, at a minimum, reckless.